 Source: GetYourGuide

-5. Welcome to Rome
+4. Welcome to Rome

 A good introduction to the Italian capital must be done with Welcome to Rome, a 4D 30 minutes attraction which will explain to adults and children how Rome was built and evolved through the centuries.
-This spectacular video projection is a great entry point before heading to Churches, the Colloseum, the Vatican City or a family meal.
+This spectacular video projection is a great entry point before heading to Churches, the Colloseum, the Vatican City or a family meal in Rome.
 The show starts every 30 min so you have plenty of time slots to choose from.

 Address: Corso Vittorio Emanuele II, 203, 00186 Roma RM, Italy